zzonyo/trust-docs-test/source/index.html.md

 ## API Rate Limit Illustration

-Futures and perpetual swaps are using seperate API rate limits.
+Future, Coin Margined Swap,Option Swap and USDT Margined Swap are using separate API rate limits.

 Please note that, for both public interface and private interface, there are rate limits, more details are as below: